King of DDT Tournament: 2023

 The 2023 King of DDT Tournament ran from May 6 to May 21 with 16 participants.
 Naruki Doi, Kotaro Suzuki, Takeshi Masada and Yusuke Okada made their first appearance in the tournament.
 Yukio Naya was originally scheduled to participate but he suffered a broken ankle on the March 28 DDT event and was then replaced by Okada.
 Chris Brookes became the first European-born wrestler to win the King of DDT Tournament and went on to defeat Yuji Hino at Wrestle Peter Pan 2023 to win the KO-D Openweight Championship.

 2024

 The 2024 King of DDT Tournament was a special edition celebrating the twentieth anniversary of the tournament.
 It ran from May 5 to May 26 with 16 participants, nine of which were previous King of DDT winners or finalists.
 Participants included inaugural winner Poison Sawada Julie, 2009 finalist Sanshiro Takagi, 2012 finalist Danshoku Dino, 2010 and 2013 winner Harashima, 2016 winner Shuji Ishikawa, 2017 and 2020 winner Tetsuya Endo, 2018 winner Daisuke Sasaki, 2022 winner Kazusada Higuchi, and previous year winner Chris Brookes.
 Takeshi Masada qualified for the tournament by virtue of winning the 2024 D Generations Cup.

 2025

 The 2025 King of DDT Tournament ran from May 6 to May 25 with 16 participants.
 Kazusada Higuchi became a two-time winner.

+2026

+The 2026 King of DDT Tournament will run from May 4 to May 31 with 16 participants.
+Kaisei Takechi was scheduled to participate, but he had to withdraw days prior due to appendicitis.
+He was replaced by Kazuki Hirata.